-- 1. Use the arrow keys to move the cursor to the place where you want to make an icon - 2.
+- 1. Use the arrow keys to move the cursor to the place you want to make an icon. - 2.
 Press ENT and the screen shows a "Select Icon Symbol" menu. - 3.
 Press \leftarrow or \uparrow or \rightarrow or \downarrow to select your icon symbol, then press ENT.
 The icon appears on the map.

-Cursor selects icon location, left; Select Icon Symbol menu, center; Boat Ramp icon on map, right.
-(Cursor has been moved for clarity.)
+Select Icon Symbol menu (left); Boat Ramp icon on map (right).
+(Cursor has been moved for clarity).